Special Enforcement Division

 Collision Investigations

 When a motor vehicle collision results in a fatality, the resulting investigation to determine the circumstances leading up to the collision as well as the mechanics of the collision itself, is intensive with respect to manpower and resources.
-Three of the four officers assigned to the Traffic Unit are Collision Reconstructionists, and all officers have received advanced collision training.
+The officers assigned to the Traffic Unit are Collision Reconstructionists.

 Enforcement